Table Of Contents

 Inform

-A key focus of this first phase of FinOps is to increase cost visibility.
-The visibility leads to data-driven decisions about cost allocation, budgeting, and forecasting.
+A key focus of this first phase of FinOps is increasing cost visibility.
+This visibility leads to data-driven decisions about cost allocation, budgeting, and forecasting.

 How much visibility you’ll have will depend on your business goals and the cloud cost tools you use.
 Native cloud cost tools on AWS, Azure, and Google Cloud, for example, provide a single cost report every 24 hours.

-Considering cloud billing is done per second and hourly, this 24-hour approach leaves a lot of room for cost surprises.
+Considering cloud billing is done per second and hourly, this 24-hour approach leaves much room for cost surprises.

 Meanwhile, a more thorough cloud cost visibility platform like CloudZero surfaces your cloud costs every hour.
 This enables you to spot anomalies much sooner, minimizing budget overruns.

-Additionally, CloudZero offers high-level cost insights such as total and average costs as well as more precise insights, such as cost per customer, per team, per feature, per deployment, per environment, and more.
+Additionally, CloudZero offers high-level cost insights, such as total and average costs, as well as more precise insights, such as cost per customer, team, feature, deployment, environment, and more.

 This level of cost visibility empowers you to tell exactly who, what, and why your costs are changing so you can actually fix it.